Nothing beats the sensation of dipping in a swimming pool in the summer heat.

 When installing a pool deck, obtaining a permit from the local building authority is always a good call.
 Some communities have stringent regulations about installing solid surfaces over utility lines.

 Thus, you won’t have to worry about regulatory issues with these permits.
-Also, it would be best if you took care of this aspect before actually starting the project.
+Also, taking care of this aspect before starting the project.

 2. Ensure That The Subgrade Is Stable

-If you want the pool deck to be levelled and stable, you need to check the subgrade, which is the foundation’s surface.
+If you want the pool deck to be levelled and stable, check the subgrade, which is the foundation’s surface.

-You’ll have to consider the surface gradients or uneven ground features and level them out with fill material.
-Fail to do that, and you will eventually have to deal with issues like surface cracking and shifting.
-Furthermore, you should check this out right at the start to prevent any unnecessary delays later on.
+You must consider the surface gradients or uneven ground features and level them with fill material.
+If you fail, you will eventually have to deal with surface cracking and shifting issues.
+Furthermore, you should check this out immediately to prevent any unnecessary delays later on.

 3. Build A Proper Foundation

 Laying a good foundation is the key to a well-built pool deck.
-Here, you must ensure that the base is stable and has been filled with suitable foundation material.
+You must ensure the base is stable and filled with suitable foundation material.

-Generally, you must prepare the base by filling it with sand or gravel for concrete, brick or stone materials.
-You can also prepare a concrete foundation, which is especially beneficial if you intend to use stone tiles.
-And in the case of wood, you will need to make a floor joist foundation.
+Generally, you must prepare the base with sand or gravel for concrete, brick or stone materials.
+You can also schedule a concrete foundation, which is especially beneficial if you intend to use stone tiles.
+For wood, you will need to make a floor joist foundation.

 4. Include A Slight Slope